gretacappello/CORHI_X/README.md

     conda activate corhix_v1
     streamlit run corhi_explorer_github.py &

 Note: The first run may take a few minutes to download large files (e.g., DONKI catalog, HelCats catalog, and observation dates).
-Regular updates are reflected at the bottom of the app.
+Regular updates are performed and the code download the latest files of catalogues and instrument observation dates.

 You can find a tutorial on how to use CORHI-X here: https://drive.google.com/file/d/1wTsF5r3o5HDXrzXEAK1e7-EzfPVXgYN1/view?usp=sharing
 ______________________________________________________________